 With a landscape like that, it seems like it would be a pretty quiet, lifeless place, right?
 Well it’s not.

 Cheryl Leonard is a composer and instrument-maker here in San Francisco.
 She recorded these sounds on a trip she took back in 2009 to Palmer Station, a biological laboratory off the Antarctic Peninsula.
 Through her work, Leonard has documented the sounds of a place that is slowly disappearing.

 Antarctica has been losing ice since at least 2002 -- and losing more of it each year.
 Some native species there are also endangered.
 This means that as time goes on, the kinds of sounds Leonard recorded will become increasingly rare.
-She sat down with KALW’s Martina Castro to discuss the sounds of Antarctica and how she turned them into music, in this piece from our archives.
+She sat down with KALW’s Martina Castro to discuss the sounds of Antarctica and how she turned them into music.

 CHERYL LEONARD: I was surprised how noisy it was there!
 Because it was the summer and it was the peninsula so it’s on the coast and there’s a lot of wildlife, and all the wildlife is frantically trying to reproduce in the short summer.
 So there are lots of bird sounds, lots of sounds from different kinds of seals, lots of whales that visited us.
 And then you have all the sounds of the ice melting, so the ice from the glacier next to the station constantly falling off into the ocean making these huge thunderous sounds, the little pieces of ice floating on the ocean, clinking and clunking and popping as they melt – it was really quite loud (laughs).